LichengXiao2017/coding_challenge_phase_1/README.md

     Subjective verification is simple.
 I wrote part_1_verify.py, and use matplotlib.pyplot to draw graph of contour and mask pairs, and save them as .png files under process_data/icontour_coords_images and processed_data/mask_images.

-    By comparing each pair of image with eyes, it's easy to confirm that the mask is parsed correctly from contour.
+    By comparing each pair of dcm and mask images in part_1_main.ipynb, it's easy to confirm that the mask is parsed correctly from contour.

     If time allows, I can develop a statistical method to measure the accuracy quantitatively.